q-g-j/Chess.NET/README.md

 - castling
 - network play (a dedicated server / client REST API implementation.
 Needs testing)
     - added a WebAPI server (ASP.NET)
-    - hardcoded to connect to localhost:7002 at the moment (will be changeable in the future.
-Can be changed in the code of course.)
+    - the server address "http://localhost:7002" is hardcoded in the client at the moment (will be changeable in the future.
+Can be changed in MainWindowViewModel.cs)
     - the server supports multiple simultaneous games using a lobby system:
         - the server uses an in-memory database for the lobby and online matches
         - each client that enters the lobby must enter a unique name